Prof. Eric C. CHANG

 Chair of Finance

-Professor Eric C. Chang is currently the Dean, Chung Hon-Dak Professor in Finance and Chair Professor of Finance at the Faculty of Business and Economics of the University of Hong Kong.
+Professor Eric C. Chang was Dean of Business and Economics from 2011 to 2017, and is currently Chung Hon-Dak Professor in Finance and Chair of Finance at the Faculty of Business and Economics of the University of Hong Kong.
 He is also the founding director of the Centre for Financial Innovation and Development of the Faculty.